Surfer dies after shark attack on New South Wales north coast

 "I think it's going to take a while for the community to process and deal with it all."

-Surf lifesavers on jet skis were patrolling the beaches and drones were being used to make sure no one else was in the water as well as looking for further shark activity.
+Surf lifesavers on jet skis were patrolling the beaches and drones were being used to make sure no one else was in the water as well as looking for more sharks.

 "Everyone is doing as much as they can to keep the community calm and support this man's family and friends," Owen said.